Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Preliminaries on Dynamic Programming Operators and Games

 \begin{remark} In our model, players Min, Max, and Nature play successively, so that a turn decomposes in three stages, resulting in a Shapley operator of the form~\cref{e-elemshapley}.
 Alternative models, like the one of~\cite{boros_gurvich_makino}, in which a turn consists of a single move, reduce to our model by adding linearly many dummy states, and rescaling the mean payoff by a factor $3$.
+We also refer to~\cite{andersson_miltersen} for more information on equivalent formulations of stochastic mean-payoff games. \end{remark}